-Get a high savings rate with Qred Bank
+Savings account - Get a high savings rate

 Help us help small businesses by saving with Qred Bank.
-Open a savings account covered by the government deposit guarantee.
-It only takes a few minutes!
+Open a private savings account covered by the government deposit guarantee with a high savings rate!
+It only takes a few minutes.

-It's easy to save with Qred Bank, whether you have a long-term or short-term savings goal.
+Saving with Qred Bank is easy, whether you have a long-term or short-term savings goal.
 It only takes a few minutes to open your savings account with us.
 Make your money grow in a savings account with a high savings rate.
 We offer different types of savings accounts with both unbound (variable) and bound (fixed) interest rates.

 Flex savings account

-For those who are more flexible and are looking for a savings account with a variable interest rate.
-With Sparkonto Flex, you can make deposits or withdrawals at any time.
+Variable rate savings accounts for individuals.
+For those who are more flexible and are looking for a variable rate savings account.
+With Sparkonto Flex, you can make deposits or withdrawals at any time without any fees.

 Savings account Fast